Vayigash (Then He Drew Near)

 Why did God choose Judah?

 Perhaps because he is the only brother who showed compassion toward Joseph, saving his life when his brothers wanted to kill him (Genesis 37:26–27).
-And as we saw earlier, he showed the same compassion toward Benjamin when he offered to become a slave in his place.
+And as we saw earlier, he showed even more compassion toward Benjamin by offering to become a slave in his place.

-Both of these acts by Judah foreshadowed what Yeshua (Jesus) would do for all of us spiritually.
+Both of Judah’s acts foreshadowed what Yeshua (Jesus) would do for all of us spiritually.

 “By this we know what love is: Jesus laid down His life for us, and we ought to lay down our lives for our brothers.”
 (1 John 3:16)